alexanderswift/public-gigacom/testing_and_final_thoughts.md

 # Test and final thoughts 🧪& 🤔

 ### Why test❓

 Taken over a few days in late December 2021 after the Installation on a new 1Gb internet connection.
 The reason for the testing is to see what my local network can do before making judgements on the new internet provider, I've invested in [Ubiquiti unifi](https://www.ui.com) Wi-FI / PoE switches and have BYO [pfSense](https://www.pfsense.org/download/) firewall build on [PC Engines APU2](https://www.pcengines.ch/apu2.htm) hardware and for the previous 100/40Mbs internet it has provided outstanding reliability, great features per dollar spent and all are low power devices because utility rates here in Australia is some of the most expensive in the world.

 > ~~~
 > Electricity Usage Per Year = (Watts / 1000) * Hours/Day * Days/Week * Weeks/Year = kWh/year
 >
 > Electricity Cost Per Year = kWh/year * (cents/kWh / 100) = $/year
 > ~~~

-All up my network equipment uses about 20watts / 0.5amp of power and has cost and estimated AU$850 over the past four years inclusive of the $45pa in power, it is very tempting to go down the graysonline/eBay old Enterprise gear approach for equipment that was once thousands of dollars but IMHO you could 10x that power bill plus the additional noise, heat and the PAT (partner acceptance test) so I went the way I did.
+All my network equipment will use less than 20watts / 0.5amp of power and has cost an estimated AU$850 inclusive of the $45pa in power over the past four years.
+It's very tempting to take the approach of shopping Grays / eBay for old Enterprise equipment that was once tens of thousands of dollars but IMHO you could 20x that power bill plus the additional noise, heat and it risks failing the PAT (partner acceptance test) so I went the way I did.

 ### Devices for testing:

 Pretty standard devices and I

 > - [ ] 2x Apple MacBook Pros (2016 / 2019) with Gigabit Ethernet adapters.
 >
 > - [ ] 1x Apple TV (yes you can, iPerf and SpeedTest available from the AppStore).
 >
 > - [ ] 2x Unifi US-8-60W  switches.
 >
 > - [ ] 1x Unifi UAP-AC-Pro Wi-FI access point.
 >
 > - [ ] 1x pfSense **2.5.2-RELEASE** (amd64) on PC Engines APU2
 >
 > - [ ] 1x Netcomm NF18ACV router (GigaComm Supplied)
 >
-> - [ ] 1x AdTran 212MHz Gfast Bridge Modem
+> - [ ] 1x AdTran 212MHz Gfast bridge modem
 >
 > - [ ] 1x AWS EC2  t3.micro instance (https://aws.amazon.com/free/)
 >